ufmedia/tailpack/readme.md

 A collection of scripts and tools for rapid front-end development including Tailwindcss which can be used optionally.

-These scripts are an extension of the Wordpress Scripts package found (https://www.npmjs.com/package/@wordpress/scripts)[here].
+These scripts are an extension of the [Wordpress Scripts](https://www.npmjs.com/package/@wordpress/scripts) package.

 The intention is that these scripts can be used during static (serverless) development and once you migrate (if you migrate) onto a hosted platform - PHP/Wordpress, for example.
 As such, webpack-dev-server has been swapped out for BrowserSync which can serve the static files and also proxy the site if hosted locally on wamp/lamp/docker etc.